aguimorefran/tfg-fast-diagnosis-system/LOGBOOK.md

 # 05/03/23

 - Sparse dataframe creator in R from Cassandra data.
-It saves the dataframe in a csv file.
+It saves the dataframe in a csv file

+# 14/03/23

+- Investigation on how to use the fcaR library.